 The McKinney-Vento Act ensures educational rights and protection for youth and children experiencing homelessness.

-Parents/Guardians who think they may qualify for services under McKinney-Vento Homeless Education Assistance Act should contact Charles City Public Schools Homeless Education Liaison, Stephanie Leek, at 804-301-1871 or email@example.com.
+Parents/Guardians who think they may qualify for services under McKinney-Vento Homeless Education Assistance Act should contact Charles City Public Schools Homeless Education Liaison and Foster Care Liaison, Stephanie Leek, at 804-301-1871 or email@example.com.